zero-motorcycle-community/web-tools/README.md

 ## Log Analyzer
 Uploaded log files are stored on the server and summarized for basic motorcycle information.

+## Firmware Summary
+Uploaded log files are summarized for latest firmware information by model and year.

 ## VIN Decoder
 A VIN decoder specfically for Zero Motorcycles VINs, based on information about the VIN published by Zero in the various [Owner's Manuals](http://www.zeromotorcycles.com/owner-resources/).